This is a sponsored conversation written by me on behalf of Visit NC. The opinions and text are all mine.

 But first, get to know Jacksonville, NC.

 Jacksonville, NC in Onslow County is an old Southern city as it was founded in 1731.
 Despite predating the founding of the United States, it’s teeming with youth and vitality.
-Not only is it one of the fastest growing cities in the country, it is also the youngest, with an age average of just over 22 years.
+Not only is it one of the fastest growing cities in the country, it is also the youngest, with a population age average of just over 22 years old.

 More famously, it’s home to Camp Lejeune, a Marine Corps training facility that was built at the beginning of the US’ involvement in World War II.
 It’s home of the famous and exceptionally brave Montford Marines, African American Marines who were abysmally discriminated against during training and their careers in the Corps, yet whose feats of daring during WWII are now being celebrated and more widely known.